qbead/qbead-website/src/content/lessons/000-the-device.md

 topics: example, lesson, learning
 difficulty: Beginner
 objectives:
-  - What is the qbead toy
+  - What is the Qbead
+  - Inside the Qbead: hardware
+  - Inside the Qbead: software
   - How is it meant to represent a qubit
 headerImage: https://spinwearables.com/images/banners/sensor_controller_actuator.png
 description: Introduction to the qbead toy